Dundas Valley Conservation Area

 The rich natural environment existing here and along the Niagara Escarpment has been designated a World Biosphere Reserve by the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 The 40-kilometre trail system developed and maintained by the HCA and the Bruce Trail provides access to almost every part of the Dundas Valley.
 Organized along three major trails: the Main Loop Trail including several secondary trails branching from it; the Bruce Trail; plus Canada's first inter-urban rail trail - 32-kilometre Hamilton to Brantford Rail Trail- which is one of the region's most important walking, cycling and equestrian routes (it's also part of the Trans Canada Trail).
 Links to Cambridge and Paris extend this trail another 80 kms.
 Click here for the Dundas Valley Trail Map and brochure.

-Current Trail Conditions: For up-to-the-minute trail updates, please call 905-627-1233.
+Current Trail Conditions: For trail updates, please call 905-525-2181.
 Alerts will be posted online for trail closures.

 Note: Because of rugged terrain, Dundas Valley trails have limited accessibility.
 Wheelchair and scooter users are encouraged to use the Rail Trail.